BlackteaData/data-talks/readme.md

 Hello Data Talks peeps!

 All of the course material will be posted here!
+This repo is a Work In Progress!

 [Presentation slides](https://docs.google.com/presentation/d/14xoWjsRJLO8B04qzxm4xvdpIrpLY8U5u4LyHlKto-zw/edit?usp=sharing)